kercre123/victor/README.md

 ### Connecting over Wifi

-Connect your computer to the `AnkiTest2` access point (ask around for the password).
 If you don't know the IP address of your robot, connect to the robot with USB and run

 ```
 adb shell ifconfig